Piezospectroscopy

-Piezospectroscopy (also known as photoluminescence piezospectroscopy) is an analytical technique that reveals internal stresses in alumina-containing materials(Al2O3, also known as aluminum oxide), particularly thermal barrier coatings (TBCs).
-A typical procedure involves illuminating the sample with laser light of a known wavelength, causing the material to release its own radiation in response(see fluorescence).
+Piezospectroscopy (also known as photoluminescence piezospectroscopy) is an analytical technique that reveals internal stresses in alumina-containing materials, particularly thermal barrier coatings (TBCs).
+A typical procedure involves illuminating the sample with laser light of a known wavelength, causing the material to release its own radiation in response (see fluorescence).
 By measuring the emitted radiation and comparing the location of the peaks to a stress-free sample, stresses in the material can be revealed without any destructive interaction.

 Piezospectroscopy can be used on any material that exhibits fluorescence, but is almost exclusively used on samples containing alumina because of the presence of chromium ions, either as part of the composition or as an impurity, that greatly increase the fluorescent response.
 As opposed to other methods of stress measurement, such as powder diffraction or the use of a strain gauge, piezospectroscopy can measure internal stresses at higher resolution, on the order of 1 μm, and can measure very quickly, with most systems taking less than one second to acquire data.